FAQS

 Some apartment communities may deny applications if there are unpaid utility balances. - Have you had any repossessions?

 Recent repossessions can affect apartment approval.
-The more accurate information you provide about your credit history, the better we can help identify suitable apartment options.
+The more accurate information you provide about your credit history, the better we can help identify suitable apartment options. - Do you know hw much the balances are that you have in collections?
+This will help us make certain you will comfortably qualify financially for your new apartment.

 What do you need to know?